DennisDean/BlockEdfLoadClass/README.md

 * Summary Functions

-   obj.PrintEdfHeader                                    Write header contents to console
+   obj.PrintEdfHeader,                                    Write header contents to console
-   obj.WriteEdfHeader                                    Write header to file defined in private properties
+   obj.WriteEdfHeader,                                    Write header to file defined in private properties
-   obj.PrintEdfSignalHeader                              Write signal header information to console
+   obj.PrintEdfSignalHeader,                              Write signal header information to console
-   obj.WriteEdfSignalHeader                              Write signal header to file defined in private properties
+   obj.WriteEdfSignalHeader,                              Write signal header to file defined in private properties
-   obj.PlotEdfSignalStart                                Plot signal start
+   obj.PlotEdfSignalStart,                                Plot signal start
-   obj.CheckEdf                                          Check EDF header and signal header
+   obj.CheckEdf,                                          Check EDF header and signal header
-   obj.DispCheck                                         Display results of check to console
+   obj.DispCheck,                                         Display results of check to console
-   obj.WriteCheck                                        Write results of check to file
+   obj.WriteCheck,                                        Write results of check to file

 ## Test functions
 A limited set of [test functions](https://github.com/DennisDean/BlockEdfLoadClass/blob/master/testBlockEdfLoadClassDistribution.m) are provide to demonstrate the major functionality.
 Test functions and supporting files can be found in the release section and include: